Duke Tumatoe

 Duke Tumatoe, born William “Bill" Severen Fiorio in 1947, is an American blues guitarist, vocalist and songwriter.
 He has performed with Muddy Waters, Bo Diddley, B.B.
 King, Willie Dixon, Buddy Guy, John Fogerty and George Thorogood.
-He was an early member of REO Speedwagon, who later became an arena-rock success.
+He was an early member of REO Speedwagon, a group that later became an arena-rock success.
 He has released fifteen albums as the bandleader of Duke Tumatoe and The All-Star Frogs and Duke Tumatoe and The Power Trio.
 His 1988 live album I Like My Job was produced by John Fogerty.
 He followed a rigorous tour schedule for most of his career, typically playing more than 200 dates per year.

 Early life

 Duke Tumatoe was born in June 1947 in Chicago.
 His father was a first-generation Italian immigrant whose family hailed from San Bonifacio, Italy, a northern Italian town outside Verona.
 He grew up in Beverly, a neighborhood in southwestern Chicago.